 The preventative maintenance checklist was updated to include new areas of inspection associated to possible mechanical failures leading to potential hydraulic leaks in shuttles.

-One environmental drill was completed this reporting period to assess spill incidents and management of any possible risks to waterways or stormwater structures.
+One environmental drill was completed in 2022 to assess spill incidents and management of any possible risks to waterways or stormwater structures.

 Table 5.2 - Environmental Incidents